Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Etsy is an example of a tremendously successful peer-to-peer product marketplace.
 On Etsy, anyone can sell handmade items to other consumers—the marketplace helps connect buyers and sellers and facilitates their transactions.

-Secondhand sites like Poshmark and Vinted are another common example.
+Secondhand sites like Poshmark and Vinted are another common example of peer-to-peer selling.
 And as marketplace technology becomes more accessible, many marketplace founders have started thriving businesses by focusing on serving a clearly defined niche.
 For example, our customer, The Octopus Club, is a thriving community of like-minded parents buying and selling second-hand children’s clothes and items.
 Lumikha is a fast-growing marketplace by cosplayers, for cosplayers.

 Our customer gallery has a whole slew of inspiring peer-to-peer product marketplace examples.